2017s

 Here’s a programming puzzle.
 Given 2D matrix of 0’s and 1’s, find the number of islands.
 A group of connected 1’s forms an island.
 For example, the below matrix contains 5 islands

 Azure Functions are the Function-as-a-Service offering from Microsoft Azure cloud.
 Basically, an Azure Function is a piece of code which gets executed by Azure every time an event of some kind happens.
+The environment manages deployment, event triggers and scaling for you.
+This approach is often reffered as Serverless.

 So you are a C# developer.
 And you need to read the code and understand its structure.
 Maybe you’ve just joined the project, or it’s your own code you wrote 1 year ago.
+In any case, reading code is hard.

 On May 8th 2017 I gave a talk at the .NET Development Nederland group in Amsterdam.